Chapter 16

 Our wealth tax has the only flaw in tax fraud, and that is why instead of supplementing it with other forms of taxation, we have chosen to constrain the system much more strongly than today. financial transactions to limit it.

-The second question is: “What must the tax system address to be socially satisfactory? »
+The second question is: 'What should the tax system deal with to be socially satisfactory?'

 Should it be very simple like the one we are proposing, and therefore deal very roughly with all the particular situations of citizens, or should it aim to tend towards maximum tax justice by integrating as many particular cases as possible.